hupe1980/vecgo/docs/architecture.md

 ## High-Level Overview

-Vecgo is organized in layers, from high-level API down to low-level storage:
+Vecgo is designed around a **Shared-Nothing, LSM-Tree Architecture** to maximize performance, concurrency, and durability.

 ```
 ┌─────────────────────────────────────────────────────────────┐